Introduction

 Diffusion Policy

-Diffusion policy is described as “Closed-loop action-sequence predictor”, because you take observation (images) as inputs/feedback.
-The diffusion model produces receding horizon control, which means, that at time step $t$, the model takes, $T_o$ steps of input data $O_t$ and predicts $T_p$ steps of actions from which $T_a$ steps of actions are being executed without re-planning.
+Diffusion Policy is described as “closed-loop action-sequence predictor”, because you take observation (images) as input/feedback.
+The diffusion model produces receding horizon control: at time step $t$, the model takes $T_o$ steps of input $O_t$ and predicts $T_p$ steps of actions, of which $T_a$ steps are executed without re-planning.
 By receding horizon control, it implies to the behaviour of not executing the entire predicted action sequence.

-I think rather than predicting single action command individually, this predicts a sequence of actions altogether, which i think makes it temporally consistent, also Diffusion Policy, denoises the entire action sequence, which helps with temporal consistency.
+I think rather than predicting single action command individually, this predicts a sequence of actions altogether, which makes it temporally consistent; Diffusion Policy denoises the entire action sequence, which also helps with temporal consistency.

 -

-If you see general implicit policy models, it takes, “previous action + current observation” to predict the future action.
+General implicit policy models take “previous action + current observation” to predict the future action.
 Its more like saying,

 “If I make good decisions at each timestep independently, the trajectory will be fine”